-&lt;sup>1 This is a requirement of Research Degree Regulation 12.7 (unless the Board of Studies for Research Degrees has agreed to an application for confidentiality under Regulation 12.8).
-This is desirable and strength approximated as strengther under the strengther that the strengther and strength approximated as strengther under the strengther and strengther approximated as strengther under the strengther approximated as strengther approximated a
+1 This is a requirement of Research Degree Regulation 12.7 (unless the Board of Studies for Research Degrees has agreed to an application for confidentiality under Regulation 12.8).

-&lt;sup>2 This is desirable and strongly encouraged as standard practice but if you do not agree please delete the whole of section 2.
+This is desirable and strongly encouraged as standard practice but if you do not agree please delete the whole of section 2.

-&lt;sup>3 Digital copies should be supplied in PDF format either on a CD-ROM or a pen-drive.
+Digital copies should be supplied in PDF format either on a CD-ROM or a pen-drive.